-Sizer - Executable Size Breakdown (2007)
+Sizer - executable size breakdown (2007)

 Command line tool that reports size of things (functions, data, classes, templates, object files) in a Visual Studio compiled exe/dll.
 Extracts info from debug information (.pdb) file.

-Based on code by Fabian “ryg” Giesen (farbrausch.com/~fg).
+Based on code by Fabian “ryg” Giesen.

 Download